bachuakshay123/E-Authentication-/README.md

 # E-Authentication-
-E-Authentication With e-mail OTP in Python
+E-Authentication With e-mail OTP in Python for more details see E-Authentication pdf